USAFA-ECE/ece382/_sources/Assignments/lab16.md

 </center>
 <br>

 ### Graph duty cycle versus actual speed.

-- `Program16_1()` stores the speed of each motor and the assigned duty cycles in the following buffers.
+- `Program16_1()` stores the speed of each motor and their corresponding duty cycles in the following buffers.

 ```C
 uint16_t PeriodBufferR[BUFFER_SIZE];    // to store right period